 Target #2: 3% percent reduction in the five-year moving average rate of workplace fatalities per 100,000 employees.

 Five-Year Average Rate per 100,000 Employees in Occupational Safety and Health Jurisdiction

 Analysis of results and challenges: This statistic is calculated using workplace fatality reports submitted to the Alaska Occupational Safety and Health (AKOSH) section as well as employment statistics maintained by the Department of Labor and Workforce Development's Labor Market Information section.
-In FY2020, there was an average of 320,150 employees and one fatality, resulting in a 0.31 percent fatality rate.
-The five-year moving average is a 5.6 percent reduction, besting the 3 percent goal.
+In FY2021, there was an average of 299,598 employees and 4 fatalities, resulting in a 1.34 percent fatality rate.
+The five-year moving average is 17 percent.

 AKOSH will continue to work to reduce workplace fatalities through a combination of consultation and enforcement activities targeted on eliminating the most prevalent causes of fatalities in industries with high fatality rates.

 Target #3: 2% percent per year reduction in the rate of workplace lost time injuries and illnesses per 100 employees.